 Baldness (alopecia) secondary to certain dermatologic diseases or scalp injury and subsequent scarring is called cicatricial or scarring alopecia.
 In medical terminology a scar is called a cicatrix.

-The common causes of cicatricial alopecia are injury to the scalp caused by trauma, thermal burns, chemical burns, electrical burns, and diseases that destroy hair follicles and scalp tissue.
-Cicatricial alopecia may involve the complete scalp or portions of the scalp.
+The common causes of scarred alopecia are injury to the scalp caused by trauma, thermal burns, chemical burns, electrical burns, and diseases that destroy hair follicles and scalp tissue.
+Scarred alopecia may involve the complete scalp or portions of the scalp.
 The extent of scarring and the patient’s wishes guide the selection of hair restoration procedure.